non-clinical jobs for occupational therapists

 Parting words about alternative occupational therapy jobs

 When you explore alternative occupational therapy career options, you’re not abandoning OT as a profession, and you’re not abandoning your patients.
-You spent a lot of time, energy, and money to get where you are, and just because you don’t clinically practice, you are not any less of an OT.
+You spent a lot of time, energy, and money to get where you are.
+Just because you don’t clinically practice, you are not any less of an OT.

 You *can* use your experience in a new way, without leaving the occupational therapy profession altogether.